joomcode/e2ed/CONTRIBUTING.md

 ## Submitting changes

+Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format for commit messages, for example `fix: bug in reloadPage() action` or `feat: add execution timeout for each test`.

 Submit a pull request with your changes to the `main` branch.
 In the pull request, describe what your changes do, or leave a link to the issue.